petrukhnov/reflection-toolbox/personal/cl-stress.md

  - [ ] I wrote down top 5 sources for emotional disturbance at least 2 times during last month.
  - [ ] I laughed out loud at least 3 times during last week.
  - [ ] I smile at least every day.
- - [ ] I have a list of actions that I afraid to do.
+ - [ ] I have a list of actions that I'm afraid to do.